kevinkovalchik/UpSetPlotly/dev_notes.md

 them according to the original order of the input.

 This doesn't seem to difficult... but inevitably it will be more so than I expect.

+## Progress

+- I have finished 1-3 up there.
+- I think the sample names are getting mixed up.
+I am doing it all with standalone functions, and I think the ordering is changed somewhere, but not preserved.
+I will either write a class or a function to encapsulate the whole thing.